-Preparations for Opera at the Beach and Opera in the Park began nearly nine months ago when we secured the production team – Black & Tan – that will direct, live edit, and produce the broadcast.
+Preparations for Opera at the Beach and Opera in the Park began nearly nine months ago, when we secured the production team – Black & Tan – that will direct, live edit, and produce the broadcast.

 Then we go to task on the nitty gritty production details – too many to list and count.
 Suffice it to say, it’s an army!
 The real fun begins the week of the show, when a team of people gets packing.
-We’ll load in all the equipment and build out two events in South Gate and Santa Monica – all in 72 hours.
+We’ll load in all the equipment and build out two events at Exposition Park and Santa Monica.
+This all happens in 72 hours.
 On show day, there will be 30 team members from Black & Tan at the Dorothy Chandler ready to produce the video for the live broadcast.

 A satellite and production truck will set up outside the theater filled with screens showing footage from all the eight cameras that are in the house.
 It looks exactly like what you see when your favorite morning news show cuts to the production room.
-During the show, director Mathew Diamond will determine which camera shot he wants and call it – live edit for the audiences under the stars while the show is underway on the stage.
-Threw the magic of technology and masterful editing, those watching from the park and by the beach will get a great taste of all that opera can be.
+During the show, director Mathew Diamond will determine which camera shots he wants and call them.
+This is a live edit for the audiences under the stars while the show is underway on the stage.
+Through the magic of technology and masterful editing, those watching from the park and by the beach will get a great taste of all that opera can be.

 LA Opera is a 501(c)3 non-profit organization dedicated to the greater good.